-The Group of 8 companies that form this IPO Includes 4 Pre-IPO companies and 4 IPO acquisitions that close on the day of the IPO.
-Bellow are our 8 companies and how they relate to each other. \$24.2 M 2020 Pro forms Group revenue

-\$13.9 M 2021H1 Pro forms 2,054,851 Total Group Students Jane 2021

-56,434 Total Group Paying Students June 2021

-Pre-IPO Group

-The four companies in the Pre-IPO Group have been delivering entrepreneur education courses to adult students via our Edtech platform, community and locations prior to this IPO.
-The financials of the Pre-IPO Group in this prospectus are combined to eliminate inter-company transactions.

-Genius Geoup List, is the holding company that is acquiring and owning the other companies in the Group.
-This is the company being listed on NYSE American and is one of the four companies in the Pro-IPO Group.

-GeniusU thd is the Edech company that provides the AJ, personalized learning and global community to the rest of the Group, with courses created and delivered by our partners.
-Our plan is to digitize and distribute the courses of all IPO Acquisitions on GeniusU.

-\$7.6 M 2030 Pro forms revenue (375 ef 1050)

-\$6.4 M 2021 HII Pro forma revenue (46% of total) 1,903,726 Total Students

-35,555 Total Paying Students June 2021

-Entrepreneurs instante owns and delivers entrepreneur education tools and courses to startups and high growth companies.
-It was acquired by Gentus Group Ltd. In 2019, and all of its products were integrated with Gentus U in 2020.

-Entrepreneur Resorts manages resorts, retreats and coworking cafes for entrepreneurs in Bail, Singapore and South Africa.
-It was acquired by Genius Group Ltd. In 2020.
-Our plan is to expand these learning campuses.
-Inked to GeniusU, around the world.
+The Group of 8 companies that form this IPO includes 4 Pre-IPO companies and 4 IPO acquisitions that close on the day of the IPO.
+Below are our 8 companies and how they relate to each other. \$24.2 M 2020 Pro forma Group revenue \$13.9 M 2021 HI Pro forma Group revenue 2,054,851 Total Group Students June 2021 66,434 Total Group Paying Students June 2021 Pre-IPO es in the Pre-IPO Group have been deliver m, community and locations prior to this II are combined to eliminate in ing entrepreneur educati PO.
+The financials of the f Pre-IPO Group in this prosp Based in Singapore Genius Group Ltd. is the holding company and owning the other companies in the G company being listed on NYSE American four companies in the Pre-IPO Group. roup.
+This is the Operating in 191 countries GeniusU Ltd. is the Edtech company that personalized learning and global commu the Group, with courses created and delin partners.
+Our plan is to digitize and distrit all IPO Acquisitions on GeniusU. provides the ALL 2020 Pro forma Total Students nity to the rest of revenue June 2021 (3% of total) June 2021 Operating in 191 countries Entrepreneurs Institute owns and delivers education tools and courses to startups a companies.
+It was acquired by Genius Gr and all of its products were integrated with nd high growth oup Ltd. in 2019, 2021 H1 Pro forma revenue (46% of total) Total Paying Students June 2021 ENTREPRENEUR RESORTS Operating in Bali, Singapore and South Africa Entrepreneur Resorts manages resorts, re cafes for entrepreneurs in Bali, Singapore was acquired by Genius Group Ltd. in 200 expand these learning campuses, linked in the world. and South Africa.
+It 20.
+Our plan is to